sdaitzman/-un-mountEFI/README.md

 (un)mountEFI
 ============

+This software is considered fairly stable but no longer under development - I still use it, and I've found it useful!

 OS X app to (un)mount the EFI partition.
 Fast and simple to use.
 Useful for anyone using rEFInd/rEFIt and anyone mucking about with their EFI or developing firmware.
 Completely open-source.
 Developed and tested by Sam Daitzman, but feel free to fork or send in bugs/improvements.

 # Installation: